 When we look up and out we enter the state of abstraction or ‘daydreaming’ conducive for creative concepts, complex problem solving, new insights and Aha! moments.
 Our brain puts information together in new ways to find solutions - whilst also improving our capacity to maintain a focused state of mind with less effort – so we actually get better at thinking.

 The Art & Science of Looking Up is an invitation to live life with a deeper connection to our surroundings and each other.
 It is a gentle nudge and reminder for everyone: to be present and engage with the world around them and the people they share it with.

 Simply LOOK UP and out more often, and enjoy all the life-changing benefits that brings.

 ABOUT THE ART & SCIENCE OF LOOKING UP REPORT

 The report was commissioned by Glider Global for the Outdoor Media Association and its members.
-This report brings together the research and work of Dr Fiona Kerr and the Look Up framework and invitation.
 It has been created in collaboration as a collective conversation and represents an ongoing commitment to engage in public dialogue, reflecting and contributing to public life and how we live together, now and into the future.

 DR FIONA KERR